 - Compulsive usage — craving Percocet and doing whatever it takes to get more of it, even if adverse physical, social or psychological consequences are experienced.

 - Dependence — the experiencing of physical withdrawal symptoms if a dose of Percocet is missed.

 - Financial issues — money problems associated with the need to purchase more and more of the drug.

-All of these signs are a strong indication that a person with substance use disorderion to Percocet is in effect.
+All of these signs are a strong indication that a person with substance use disorder to Percocet is in effect.

 PERCOCET WITHDRAWAL SYMPTOMS

-As with many opiate addictions, suddenly discontinuing the usage of Percocet can result in convulsion or seizure in chronic abusers.
-The withdrawal symptoms of Percocet tend to usually occur within 6 to 8 hours following the last dose of the drug.
+As with many opiate addictions, suddenly discontinuing the use of Percocet can result in convulsion or seizure in chronic abusers.
+The withdrawal symptoms of Percocet tend to usually occur within six to eight hours following the last dose of the drug.
 Symptoms can include:

 - Flu-like symptoms

 - Runny nose and eyes

 The signs of Percocet overdose include: